3 out of 14 rated this helpful - Rate this topic

 Parameters

-lpszLongPath [in]
+[in] lpszLongPath

 The path string.

-In the ANSI version of this function, the name is limited to MAX_PATH characters.
-To extend this limit to 32,767 wide characters, call the Unicode version of the function and prepend "\\?\" to the path.
+By default, the name is limited to MAX_PATH characters.
+To extend this limit to 32,767 wide characters, prepend "\\?\" to the path.
 For more information, see Naming Files, Paths, and Namespaces.

-lpszShortPath [out]
+[out] lpszShortPath

 A pointer to a buffer to receive the null-terminated short form of the path that lpszLongPath specifies.